PCBSPartCreator/PCBS2.SocketLoader/README.md

 ### Note 3: Cooler compatibility

-A custom socket is its own platform, so it needs its own compatible coolers - it does not inherit another socket's cooler list.
-Provide coolers that list the custom socket if you want cooling options for it.
+A custom socket is its own platform and normally wouldn't inherit any other socket's cooler list.
+To avoid leaving new sockets without cooling options, the addon's **CoolerPatcher** automatically registers every custom socket with all air coolers, liquid coolers and CPU blocks at startup, so any cooler fits your new socket out of the box.
+It is on by default and can be turned off with `PatchCoolerCompatibility` in `PCBS2.SocketLoader.ini`.

 ### Note 4: Removing the addon and save safety